crotwell/seisplotjs-seedlink/README.md

 # seisplotjs-seedlink
-Connect to a seedlink server and received miniseed data from it.
+Connect to a seedlink server using websockets and received miniseed data from it.

 See